How to Write an SEO Optimized Meta Description

 Simply put, a meta description (also called a meta description tag) is an attribute that summarizes your page.
 It's a short description that can be used for both search engines and users to preview page content before the page is opened.
 You can remember it like this - the meta in meta description means something that refers to itself, and that is exactly what it is: the information about the information on your page.

 It's worth noting that meta descriptions are often confused with SERP snippets.
 In fact, in some cases, it may actually appear to be the same.
-But a meta description will live in the HTML at the "head" of the webpage along with the title tag and is controlled by the page creator.
+But a meta description will live in the HTML at the "head" of the webpage along with the and is controlled by the page creator.
 A SERP snippet is what appears to the searcher as the webpage description.
 Because engines like Google have automated the SERP process, sometimes the snippet is not the designated meta description (Google can generate snippets based on the search).
 But, that is not always the case, so honing your meta description writing skills is still important for best SEO practices.

 Meta descriptions also don't appear on your actual webpage, existing solely in the source code.
 In addition to being what should appear under the page URL, it can also be the text that follows your page when it is shared.